panel-attack/panel-game/docs/characters.md

 While the combo size you may provide files for is not limited, combos above +27 will not send any more garbage, having no added value as a sound cue.

+##### sfx_volume

+Defines a multiplier for the character's SFX relative to the game volume.
+The default multiplier is 1, meaning no change to SFX volume.
+Values can be between 0 and 1.

 ### Display configuration

 Specifies how the character is displayed in character selection.